 AmeriCorps September 2018 - August 2019 Leader Class (Direct Service): Work directly with underserved K-12 youth through mentoring, normalizing college going, and increasing student success and college access.
 Your service will enrich the lives of those you serve and leave lasting impacts on these students, families and Montana communities as well as help to alleviate poverty through attaining higher education.

-Flathead Valley Community College AmeriCorps Leader: Engage under-served high school students in college access activities with the Running Start program to increase dual enrollment and student success.
+Flathead Valley Community College AmeriCorps Leader will engage underserved high school students in college access activities with the Running Start program to increase dual enrollment and student success.
 Mentor and support at least 50 first generation, low income students while building relationships with students and providing outreach for students on academic probation.
 The Leader will coach students on career and academic exploration.
 The AmeriCorps Leader will serve with the high schools in Flathead Valley Community College's service region: Bigfork HS, Columbia Falls HS, Flathead HS, Glacier HS, Linderman Education Center, Whitefish HS, Libby HS, Troy HS and Lincoln County HS.
 The member will assist with college application week co-present with Reach Higher MT staff during their junior and senior parent nights.
 The leader will serve with youth one on one for career exploration and academic advising.
 The leader will follow up with Running Start students to support each student's ability to be successful.
-Apply Here.
+Apply Now!

 Fort Peck Community College AmeriCorps Leader: Work to increase college access and student success for students on the Fort Peck Reservation.
 Poplar is the second largest town on the Fort Peck Reservation and is home to the headquarters for the Assiniboine and Sioux tribes.
 At Poplar High School, only 39% of students graduated in the 2015-2016 school year.
 The AmeriCorps Leader in Poplar will support their team in utilizing the resources and connections of Fort Peck Community College to support local tribal students.
 Various activities may include: youth sports programming, mentoring at the juvenile detention center, educational community garden projects, high school to college bridge curriculum implementation, and high school an academic mentoring program.
 To serve this year at Fort Peck Community College, apply here.